travigd/documentation/getting-started.md

 This document describes how to get started with the Event Store providing you are interested in using Atom as your primary interface.
 We will cover installation of the Event Store and taking you through the basic operation such as writing to a stream, reading from a stream, and subscribing to a stream.

-**This setup is intended as an experimental setup or for a developer’s machine, it is not intended to describe a production setup.
-This document assumes that you also have [curl](http://curl.haxx.se/) installed on your machine.**
+*NOTE: This setup is intended as an experimental setup or for a developer’s machine, it is not intended to describe a production setup.
+This document assumes that you also have [curl](http://curl.haxx.se/) installed on your machine.*

 ## Installation

 To start go to http://geteventstore.com and download the binaries into a folder.
 For this document it is assumed that you are in windows.
 If you are in linux or in another environment the Event Store likely works there but you will have to follow further instructions for setup.
-See [the installing document](Installing) for more details on installing in other environments and installing from source.

 Once you have the zip file unzipped, open up an administrator console. cd into the directory where you have installed the Event Store.
 On the command line enter: